Creating a connected legal team with LawVu

 It was also critical for Buckle to find a partner who truly understood its needs and matched its ongoing operating speed.
 The user’s ability to create new matter types and customize fields in the workspace was particularly appealing.
 “If we’re changing and creating a whole new area of business, we may need a whole new matter type to cover that and it won’t be a month-long project to reach out to LawVu to get this created.
 We can do it ourselves in a matter of minutes, seconds.”

 “We’re running, we’re fast, we’re quick-paced and we need to make changes quickly, and LawVu really gives us that opportunity.”

 A connected legal team

 As a result of a good change management strategy, the new workspace has been well received by the team.
-“I grabbed a couple of the people who saw the value from the beginning and really encouraged them to build out the Matters and build out the workflows.
+“I grabbed a couple of the people who saw the value from the beginning and really encouraged them to build out the matter management and build out the workflows.
 We were able to do that with our small group, who demonstrated to the rest of the team and the business the value of what we were doing and what it could do for us.
 Since then, we’ve had much more adoption.”

 Another key goal for implementing legal technology was to improve the team’s collaboration.
-Being 100 percent remote work is constantly going back and forth with tasks assigned within the Matters.
+Being 100 percent remote work is constantly going back and forth with tasks assigned within the individual matters.
 Having one system of record provides the structure the team needs to collaborate effectively on work.
 “We know that we can rely on each other and work with each other through the one system.”

 And now that LawVu is implemented, Brasch has full visibility over the team’s workload.
-“As a manager, I can go into a View and see the status of different Matters, and you don’t have to spend more time than you need on zoom calls or get emails from people getting updates and reports.”
+“As a manager, I can go into a View and see the status of different matters, and you don’t have to spend more time than you need on zoom calls or get emails from people getting updates and reports.”

 “LawVu has really helped pull us all closer together and kept that feeling that we’re working closely without having to be in an office together.”